Space Station Support

 Space-Proven GITAI Robotic Arms

-GITAI provides IVR & EVR services for the International Space Station (ISS) and commercial space stations in Low Earth Orbit (LEO).
-GITAI’s autonomous robotic arms with different lengths (1m, 1.5m, and 10m length), with “grapple end-effectors”, can be tailored to optimize the dexterity for required applications such as solar panel assembly, repetitive gearing, moving payload, and station modules, inspection & repairs, human EVA support, and spacecraft berthing support.
+GITAI provides Intervehicular Robots(IVR) & Extravehicular Robots(EVR) services for the International Space Station (ISS) and commercial space stations in Low Earth Orbit (LEO).
+GITAI’s autonomous robotic arms with “grapple end-effectors” can be flexible to optimize the dexterity for required applications such as solar panel assembly, repetitive gearing, moving payload, and station modules, inspection & repairs, human Extravehicular Activities(EVA) support, and spacecraft berthing support.

 Our general-purpose robots for space applications can conduct various tasks.
 In fact, a GITAI autonomous space robot successfully conducted a technology demonstration inside the ISS Nanoracks Bishop Airlock in October 2021, executing in-space assembly and IVA tasks.
 In this project, Nanoracks provided the launch opportunity, on-orbit operations, and data downlink.
 NASA was in charge of launching the GITAI robot to the ISS and payload installation by NASA astronauts.
 Below is the footage of the ISS demo.